 LGBT+ Community’s Advocacy For Cannabis Reform

 In the late ‘80s, the cannabis black market thrived even during Reagan’s most staunch years of his legacy regarding the War on Drugs.
-In states like California, where AIDS was more prevalent comparatively to other states, marijauna demand skyrocketed due to its therapeutic use.
+In states like California, where AIDS was more prevalent comparatively to other states, marijuana demand skyrocketed, due to its therapeutic use.
 It wasn’t until the 1990s, however, that an organized solution appeared for AIDS patients to receive marijuana.
 Finally, in 1994, the San Francisco Cannabis Buyers Club was formed by Dennis Peron and his business partner.
-The San Francisco Cannabis Buyers Club was modeled after another buyers club in the bay area — you guessed it: the local AIDS Drugs Buyer Club.
+The San Francisco Cannabis Buyers Club was modeled after another buyers club in the bay area — the local AIDS Drugs Buyer Club.
 While Dennis Peron formed this early day cannabis dispensary as a club serving many individuals seeking the benefits of medical marijuana, the majority of club’s members were AIDS positive patients.

 We all know that diseases like HIV and AIDS do not discriminate based on race, gender, sexuality, eye color, or any other trait when it comes to infection and transmission.
 Yet, in the 1980s, and even a fair part of the 1990s, there was a significantly higher percentage of LGBT+ people to heterosexual people within the AIDS positive patient pool.
 For the purpose of this article, these numbers are important because due to the statistics and proportions of AIDS patients, there was a strong demand for medical marijuana by the LGBT community.
 Effectively, many times stronger than any other community during the 20th century!
 Dennis Peron was a community figure but also someone who experienced the wake of an AIDS-related passing when his partner succumbed to the disease in 1990.
 After this, Dennis dedicated his life to pursuit of legislative approval for medical marijuana.
 It wasn’t until 1996 that he successfully accomplished this after years of political lobbying and partly thanks to the newfound landmark of the San Francisco Cannabis Buyers Club providing tangible proof.

 Dennis, who is widely credited as the Father of Medical Marijuana, truly paved the way for the LGBT+ community to advocate on behalf of cannabis’ legalization in a legitimate way.
-More than that, he created national precedent for marijuana’s place as a therapeutic medicine and not just a drug.
+More than that, he created national precedent for marijuana’s place as a therapeutic medicine, and not just a drug.
 He served the local bay area community for years, providing the LGBT+ community and AIDS community with means to access an alternative drug compared to harsh prescription drugs like AZT.
-Dennis’ story has not only the lore, but the approval and merit of the LGBT+, the AIDS, and the cannabis community, by both those living during those times and modern day representatives of said communities.
+Dennis’s story has not only the lore, but the approval and merit of the LGBT+, the AIDS, and the cannabis community, by both those living during those times and modern day representatives of said communities.
 However, it is imperative to keep in mind that Dennis Peron was one of many pioneers who advocated for the legalization of medical cannabis on behalf of the LGBT+ community during the AIDS crisis.
 Paul Scott replicated the San Francisco Cannabis Buyers Club business standard in Los Angeles and then in Inglewood with help of local officials and other activists.
 Mary Rathbun, known as Brownie Mary, had come to cherish the AIDS and LGBT communities during a community service sentence after being arrested for selling pot brownies in the ‘80s.
 During her peak in the 1990s, friends estimated Mary was baking an estimated 1,500 marijuana brownies per month for local AIDS patients — many of those patients also belonged to the LGBT community.
 These activists started a magnificent fire for the LGBT+ community’s cannabis advocacy, one which has significantly propelled marijuana’s legal advancements over the last 25 years.

 One Love, One Community